lenevor/docs/middleware.md

 ### Global Middleware

 If you want a middleware to run during every HTTP request to your application, you must list the middleware class in the `$middleware` property of your `app/Http/Lenevor.php` class.

+<a name="assigning-middleware-routes"></a>
+### Assigning Middleware Routes

+If you want to assign a middleware to specific routes, you must first assign the middleware a key in your application's `app/Http/Lenevor.php` file.
+By default, the `$routeMiddleware` property of this class contains the entries for the middleware.
+You may add your own middleware to this list and assign it a key of your choosing, as follows:

+    // Within App\Http\Lenevor class...

+    protected $routeMiddleware = [
+        //
+    ];

+> {Note} The possible middlewares for the framework has not yet been created to by default.